Trend-Spotter/trendmoon-api-client/docs/CategoryService.md

 # CategoryService

 ## Description
-This service provides methods to interact with Category-related endpoints of the Trendmoon API.
+This service provides methods to interact with Category-related endpoints of the Trendmoon API, focused on category data and dominance analysis.

 ## Usage